 Veterinarian

-Here is the list of alternative types of doctors (non-medical) or healthcare professionals who diagnose and treat diseases.
+Here is a comprehensive list of alternative kinds of doctors (non-medical) or holistic practitioners or healthcare professionals.

 Acupuncturist